zhenghaven/DecentRaVerif/README.md

 Some verifications will run forever, thus, we have to decompose them into small problems, and verify them one-by-one.

+### 01 Secrecy of data sent between Decent Apps (which are both listed in the AuthList)

+Secret data sent between legitimate Decent Apps should not be reachable to the attacker.

+[This verification](#vf-01-decentraauapp-secrecypv) can be finished at once, thus, no decomposition is needed.

-### Authenticity of data sent between Decent Apps (which are both listed in the AuthList)
+### 02 Authenticity of data sent between Decent Apps (which are both listed in the AuthList)

 * **Data authenticity (when Decent Apps are loaded with the same AuthList)**\
 	All legitimate Decent Apps are loaded with the same legitimate AuthList